idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 <!--- Shortened link to this document: --->

 **Important!
 Do not update before exporting your current projects.
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 11.0 - Poppy Seed Roll (20211203)

+- Tracking Changes.
+This new feature is available via the Edit >  Track Changes > Manage menu.
+See the Changes tab after activation.
+There, you can Accept and Reject changes to the current target segment.
+- Filtering on tracked changes via the Filter menu.
+- Accepting or rejecting all tracked changes in one task via the Task menu.
+- Color settings for the changes in the View > Colors > Added/Deleted text color.
+- New bright and dark image-based themes - see the View > Themes menu.
+- Fixed spoken segments synchronization issue in Amazon Polly Text to Speech implementation.
+- Fixed an issue with the spell checker dictionaries.
+It affects  CafeTran on Mac with Apple M1 chip only - reinstallation is required.

+## 10.9.1 - Apple Charlotte (20211002)

+- Added interface to Amazon Polly (Text to Speech) web service available via the API key.
+Text To Speech (TTS) integration in CafeTran enables the translators to listen to the currently-translated source language segment.
+It can be set either automatic or manual with the option to listen to target language segments (e.g during the review) as well.
+Amazon Polly supports over 30 languages and a selection of voices.
+It also offers the free tier for the first 12 months.
+Please check [here](https://aws.amazon.com/polly/) for details.
+After receiving the API secret and access keys from Amazon, you need to paste them in CafeTran's Preferences > Web services tab > Amazon Polly (TTS) > the API key button > the API Access and Secret key fields.
+- Added interface to Amazon Translate MT available via the API key (the API keys for Amazon Translate MT and Amazon Polly TTS are the same).
+- Marking of term patterns in source segment editor.
+- Adjustments for some special characters in the Prompter function.
+- Improved handling of xliff files created in other tools.

 ## 10.9 - Apple Charlotte (20210820)